pixie-labs/pixie-eks-blueprints-addon/README.md

 Additional options for customers who may need to supply their own private Helm repository.

 ## License
-pixie-ssp-addon is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+pixie-blueprints-addon is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.